Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 SIEM are software and services providing real-time view and analysis of the activity on networks or machines.
 They can receive and monitor metrics and data from network hardware and applications.
 SIEM help correlate events that occurred on a monitored network.
-They generate alerts and notifications on potential issues for continuous monitoring.
+They generate alerts and notifications on potential issues for continuous monitoring based on configured rules.
+SIEM systems can present the data that were ingested in dashboards.

+A SIEM system ingests logs from multiple sources using several ingestion technics :
+- agent installed on the endpoint capturing logs and sending them to the SIEM
+- Syslog protocol sending logs in real-time
+- manual upload
+- port forwarding (the SIEM listens on a given port and the endpoint sends to this port)

 Popular SIEM solutions are :
 - **Splunk** : big data information gathering and analysis tool, installed locally or as a cloud-based solution